 Even in the best of times, one of the best ways to improve the experiences of patients is to improve the experiences of care teams.
 Healthcare professionals who find joy and meaning in their work will co-create better experiences with their patients, and researchers have found that those who are experiencing frustration or burnout may be less likely to engage with their patients.

-The COVID-19 pandemic is putting tremendous stress on healthcare workers, as they are called upon to make difficult care decisions and to work under the constraints of limited resources.
+The COVID-19 pandemic has put tremendous stress on healthcare workers, as they are called upon to make difficult care decisions and to work under the constraints of limited resources.
 Oftentimes, many are feeling overwhelmed and inadequate to the task at hand, as they worry about their own health, the health of their families, and the health of their patients.
-This stress puts these workers at risk of mental health challenges, as an analysis in the BMJ research journal notes, including depression and post-traumatic stress disorder.

 Leaders at all levels of the organization, but especially those who directly supervise front-line staff, need to be proactive in providing support.
 A few key actions you can take: